Green Card Through Marriage

 Whether you are living in the US or overseas and you are looking to apply for a US Green Card to join your spouse in the USA, we can help.

-As specialist US immigration and nationality attorneys based in London, England, we are on hand to help non-American spouses with Green Card applications.
+As specialist US immigration and nationality attorneys, we are on hand to help non-American spouses with Green Card applications.

 Green Card rules are onerous and the eligibility criteria stringent, leaving no room for error or omission.
 With exceptional knowledge and insight into US application processes, we can guide you through the process, from compiling your submission and supporting documents, to advising on and supporting you with interview preparation.